qinqian/GCAP/README.md

 	If you are not clear about your mapping parameter, you could try bamToFastq to convert bam to fastq and remapping through our above Fastq scheme.

-SAM Files, original mapping results with headers , if you only have `bam` files, use `samtools view -h`:
+SAM Files, original mapping results with headers , if you only have `bam` files, use `samtools view -h`, default mapped by BWA, if you're using bowtie, we recommend `-m 1` to keep uniquely mapped reads:

 	In the conf file `sequence_type` to `sam, pe` or `sam, se`, files separated by comma.